ethanwhite/nescent-sabbatical-proposal/proposal.md

 ### Goal 3: Provenance baked in
 One of the current challenges with synthetic data analysis is tracking the many complicated steps involved in assembling the data.
-While much of this is well handled by workflows of various forms, this process typically starts after much of the data download and munging has already occurred.
+While much of this is well handled by workflows of various forms, this process typically starts after much of the data download and processing has already occurred.
 I will add functionality to the Retriever to store all of the information necessary for complete provenance with the resulting data.
 Data sources, download dates, and the version of the Retriever used to process the data, will all be recorded.
-In combination with the Retriever's open source, version controlled, code base this will allow the entire process from data download through munging to be recorded.
+In combination with the Retriever's open source, version controlled, code base this will allow the entire process of data acquisition and processing to be recorded.
 This metadata will be stored in the appropriate table metadata systems for the database management systems, and in structured comments in csv files.
-I will also add an --archive option to the Retriever that will store this data in a log file, and will store both the raw downloaded data and the processed form as exports/dumps from the chosen database
+I will also add an archive option to the Retriever that will store this data in a log file, and will store both the raw downloaded data and the processed form as exports/dumps from the chosen database management system.

 Rationale For NESCent Support
 -----------------------------